Adrian-Winter/Ableton-Dj-Booth/README.md

 * Display if the current clip has an active __loop on__
 * Display the __remaining time__ that a track has left

+ ### Your files need to be in this format to work properly: artistname - trackname_BPM_key.mp3 !
+ You can use my Meta-Music_Toolbox to prepare your library for this device: https://github.com/Adrian-Winter/Meta-Music-Toolbox

 ![alt text](https://github.com/Adrian-Winter/Ableton-Dj-Booth/blob/main/Documentation/AbletonDJBooth%20Showcase.gif)

 ## Why did I create this device ? 😇